alberttrann/Paper_Classifier/README.md

 ### **Analysis of the Grand Champion Benchmark**

-This final phase of the project was designed to be the ultimate test of our modeling strategies.
+This phase of the project was designed to be the ultimate test of our modeling strategies.
 The dataset was expanded to a challenging 8-class problem, with 5,000 samples per category, totaling 40,000 documents.
 On this new battleground, we deployed our most optimized individual models and our most sophisticated ensemble architectures.

 #### 1. Analysis of the Single Model Baselines